bocan/my-aws-eks/README.md

 ## Todo

-* I need to test the autoscaling in anger.
 * The Autoscaler pod isn't tied to the on-demand node yet.
 * Setup pre-commit tooling.
 * I'd like to security scan all this in multiple tools.
 I've done it with Checkov and it's ok there.